 Adverse events will be assessed by study staff at each follow-up visit via participant self-report and managed immediately.
 All adverse events will be reported to the OSU IRB.
 We will monitor for risk of smoking by screening participants for general medical precautions (pregnancy, cardiovascular disease).
 Any adverse events, breaks of confidentiality, or any other data or safety issues that arise will be discussed immediately between study personnel and Dr. Wagener.
 Dr. Wagener will be responsible for completing an Adverse Events Form should an event occur.
 Dr. Wagener will report Serious Adverse Events to the OSU IRB within 24 hours of having received notice of the event.
 Dr. Wagener will gather any information needed to investigate the event and to determine subsequent action.
-Any subsequent action will be documented and reported to the OSU IRB and the Program Officer at NIH.
-Adverse event reports will be reviewed annually with the OSU IRB to ensure participant safety.
+Any subsequent action will be reviewed annually with the OSU IRB to ensure participant safety.